Maitland, New South Wales: Climate

-Maitland experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal); with hot summers and mild winters; and with moderate precipitation year round.
-The highest temperature recorded at Maitland was 44.5 °C (112.1 °F) on the 18th of January 2013 and 21st of February 2004; the lowest recorded was −4.5 °C (23.9 °F) on 24th of August 2003.
+Maitland experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot summers and mild to cool winters, and with a summer peak in rainfall.
+The highest temperature recorded at Maitland was 44.5 °C (112.1 °F) on 18 January 2013 and 21 February 2004; the lowest recorded was −4.5 °C (23.9 °F) on 24 August 2003.
 The average annual rainfall is 837.5 millimetres (32.97 in).
 On average, it has 90.3 clear days annually.

 Economy

 Retail

 Maitland has many shopping precincts including Stockland Green Hills (East Maitland), Centro Maitland Hunter Mall, High Street Mall (City Centre), Rutherford, Melbourne Street (East Maitland) and Lawes Street (East Maitland).
 Morpeth, a suburb of Maitland, is also popular for its fashion boutiques, cafes and speciality shops.
+Historically, Maitland had E.P Capper & Sons founded in 1841.
+At the time it was seems as important as Anthony Hordens of Sydney.

 Transport

+Buses

+Bus services in Maitland are operated by Hunter Valley Buses and Rover Coaches.

 Rail

-Maitland railway station lies on the Hunter line and is the branch point for the Main North Line and the North Coast Line.
+Maitland railway station lies on the Hunter Line and Main Northern line and is the junction point for the North Coast Line.

 Other railway stations in Maitland include: